inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

     *   Navigate to the `apps/frontend` directory.
     *   Run `npx shadcn@latest add <component-name>` (e.g., `npx shadcn@latest add collapsible`).
 The `shadcn-ui` CLI is deprecated.
     *   **Confirm successful installation locally** before proceeding with code that uses the new component or pushing changes.
+5.  **Clarification for Ambiguity:** If a task involves an implementation choice that is not explicitly specified (e.g., UI default state, specific styling, handling of edge cases), and a "best guess" could reasonably lead to multiple revisions or deployments, the AI **must** ask the user for clarification before generating code.

 ### Clerk Interaction Protocol v1.0
 *Objective:* To prevent debugging cycles and ensure correctness when modifying authentication code related to the `@clerk/nextjs` library.